nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Consultations containing confidential items

-Where a consultation is marked as confidential it will (as per the structured requirements on confidentially) not be included returned data and the Confidential Items warning message will be included in the `List` containing the query response.
+Where a Consultation is marked as confidential it will (as per the structured requirements on confidentially) not be included returned data and the Confidential Items warning message will be included in the `List` containing the query response.

-Where a consultation is not marked as confidential but includes items that are marked as confidential or are considered sensitive, the following information is returned:
+Where a Consultation is not marked as confidential but includes items that are marked as confidential or are considered sensitive, the following information is returned:
-* The consultation will be included in the response as normal
+* The Consultation will be included in the response as normal
 * The confidential item(s) will NOT be included in the response
-* There will be NO reference to the confidential item(s) in the `List` profiles defining the consultaton structure.
+* There will be NO reference to the confidential item(s) in the `List` profiles defining the Consultaton structure.
 * The Confidential Items warning message will be included in the `List` containing the query response.
-The warning will NOT be included in the `List` profiles defining the consultaton structure.
+The warning will NOT be included in the `List` profiles defining the Consultaton structure.

-In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which consultation(s) they were removed from.
+In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which Consultation(s) they were removed from.

 ## Suppression of empty consultations, topics and headings